-Photoshop CS6.1 review
+Photoshop CS6.1 full review

 Photoshop CS6.1 (or if you prefer, Photoshop 13.1) is the latest in Adobe’s trickle of updates to Creative Suite 6 for subscribers to its Creative Cloud offering.
 It follows minor feature add-ons for Illustrator, and Dreamweaver, and finishing off Edge Animate and Muse.

 Some of the features here are useful, if not mind-blowing.
 Character and Paragraph Styles can now be shared between files, which is rather useful for graphics and web work.

 Photoshop CS6 added a series of blur effects – Field Blur, Iris Blur and Tilt-Shift – with on-screen controls to make positioning the centre, fall-off and boundaries easier.
 However, these didn’t work with Smart Objects, so you couldn’t alter them later – and if applied to video would affect only a single frame.
 The same was true for the Liquify filter.
 Photoshop CS6.1 fixes these omissions.
 However for video, you can’t keyframe them, so it’s effectively useless except for static shots.

 Designers mocking up websites will appreciate the ability to select an element – text or graphic layers, or groups of layers – and copy the underlying values as CSS.
 If you’re a designer and coder, you can paste this straight into a coding tool.